jakemackerracher/code-example/README.md

    Visit [http://127.0.0.1:5000](http://127.0.0.1:5000/) within your browser

 To stop the Flask application, press Ctrl + C in the terminal where it's running.

+### Running the React application

+1. Ensure you have Node.js installed on your system

+   `node --version` e.g. v22.7.0

+2. Ensure you have npm installed on your system

+   `npm --version` e.g. 10.8.3

+3. Change the working directory to app

+   `cd app`

+4. Start the React Application

+   `npm start`

+5. Open React application within browser

+   Visit [http://127.0.0.1:3000](http://127.0.0.1:3000/) within your browser

+To stop the React application, press Ctrl + C in the terminal where it's running.